-The before-and-after evidence on anchovy prices presented in Section 6.1 can be supplemented with a difference-in-differences analysis exploiting the South region as a counterfactual.
+The prior subsection has presented before-and-after evidence on an increase in fish prices, consistent with prior work (Casey et al. 1995, Grafton, Squires and Fox 2000).
+This design can be strengthened with a difference-in-differences analysis exploiting the South region as a counterfactual.
 The caveat for this analysis is that, differently from within-firm productivity, market price equalization across regions may influence anchovy prices in the South even if the South still operates under a racing regime during the first season of the North-Center quota regime.
 Nonetheless, this supplementary regression-based evidence can be useful to assuage the concern that an event other than the quota reform may be driving anchovy prices.

-Table 6 displays the results of the difference-in-differences design.
+Table 7 displays the results of the difference-in-differences design.
 Observations are at the market-day level.
 As in prior analyses, prices are quantity-weighted using price and quantity information on granular transactions provided by a single firm based on all its ports, which are classified into different markets for the analysis.
 The markets where this firm operates represent more than 50% of the historical market volume of anchovy across the industry and account for more than 50% of the distinct geographic markets of the industry, with the exact number of markets employed here omitted for confidentiality.
 The coefficient of interest is on the interaction of North-Center region, that is, a dummy for all markets north of parallel 16°S, and a dummy for Season 1, that is, the first season under the quota regime in the North-Center region.

-The results in Table 6 suggest that the quota regime significantly increases anchovy market prices during the first season of the regime under various specifications.
-The first model of Table 6 does not include market fixed effects or season dummies; the coefficient of interest is positive and significant, indicating a 52.5% increase in prices due to the anchovy quota in the North-Center.
+The results in Table 7 suggest that the quota regime significantly increases anchovy market prices during the first season of the regime under various specifications.
+The first model of Table 7 does not include market fixed effects or season dummies; the coefficient of interest is positive and significant, indicating a 52.5% increase in prices due to the anchovy quota in the North-Center.
 The second model introduces season dummies and yields a positive and significant coefficient equivalent to a 17% increase in anchovy prices due to the quota.
-The third model of Table 6 further extends the specification to include market fixed effects, which subsume the North-Center region dummy, and yields a positive and significant difference-in-differences estimate of 19% in price increases attributable to the anchovy quota regime.
+The third model of Table 7 further extends the specification to include market fixed effects, which subsume the North-Center region dummy, and yields a positive and significant difference-in-differences estimate of 19% in price increases attributable to the anchovy quota regime.